kowgli/CCP/README.md

 - bool
 - bool?

+### Working with strings

+When using a simple string type property it's value can be passed in two ways:
+1. If it's a single word (without whitespace) it can be assigned directly, like `MyStringProp=MyValue`.
+This will assign the value `"MyValue"` to `public string MyStringProp {get; set;}`.
+2. Strings containing whitespace need to be enclosed in double quotes like this `MyStringProp="My value"`.
+This will assign the value `"My value"` to `public string MyStringProp {get; set;}`.

+### Complex types

-Additionally **complex types can be used** if their value is provided in JSON format.
-In that case it will use [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) to deserialize them.
+CCP also supports complex types which should be provided in JSON format.
+It will use [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) to deserialize them.

-Strings have to be surrounded by double quotes, like `\"MyString\"`. **Spaces in strings are currently not supported.**

 So if you have:
 ```